Agentic systems interpret underspecified instructions

 Reliability.
 Deterministic code returns the same output for the same input, every time.
 No hallucination, no refusal, no silent behavior changes when the underlying model is updated.

 Real systems need both directions.
-A component might start as an LLM call (quick to add), stabilise to code as patterns emerge (reliable and fast), then grow new capabilities via softening.
+A component might start as an LLM call (quick to add), constrain to code as patterns emerge (reliable and fast), then grow new capabilities via relaxing.
 The system breathes.

 Testing and Debugging